Library Types and Visibility

 How access works:

-Private libraries are perfect for families, small groups, and study circles where you know everyone who should have access.
+Private libraries are perfect for home libraries, small groups, and study circles where you know everyone who should have access.

 Changing Visibility Settings

-Section titled “Changing Visibility Settings”Library owners can switch between public and private at any time:
+Section titled “Changing Visibility Settings”Library admins can switch between public and private at any time:

 When switching to public:

-- Set a discovery radius (how far away people can find you)
+- Set a discovery range (how far away people can find you)

-- Your library will appear in search results immediately
+- Your library appears in search results immediately

 When switching to private: